viebel/blog.klipse.tech/_posts/2020-09-09-core-async-canvas.md

 <canvas id="canvas-2" width="500" height="300"></canvas>

-Each time you press `Ctrl-Enter` inside the snippet, the color changes.
+Each time you press `Ctrl-Enter` inside the snippet, the color is randomly picked.

 Wouldn't it be cool to evaluate the snippet automatically every second or so?